UA-141369524-4

 • Mix the wet and dry ingredients together.
 Easy tip: you can do this in one bowl and even the same baking pan/vessel that you will use to bake the loaf!
 This is/should be a very liquid-y batter (like pancake) depending on the flour(s) you use tthat will come out moist.
 Bake on 350°F for 65-80 minutes until outside is the brown color preferred.

-Banana walnut bread with cinnamon and raisin is a simple baked bread I celebrate and you can too just because it’s autumn-fall season or you’re looking for a warming everyday hearty bread like this star bread with a rustic cap to fall in love with. ⭐️ 🍞
+Banana walnut bread with cinnamon and optional raisin is a simple baked bread I celebrate and you can too just because it’s autumn-fall season or you’re looking for a warming everyday hearty bread like this star bread with a rustic cap to fall in love with. ⭐️ 🍞 This is no-proofing and one bowl bread cake easy.

 Banana walnut bread that's rustic and shaped in a star.

-And you can turn a joy-filled banana walnut bread into a fruit cake bread filled with raisins, dates, cranberries… and cherries too?
+And you can turn a joy-filled banana walnut bread cake into a fruit bread cake filled with dates, cranberries, coconut… and cherries too?
+You can also make a gluten-free fruit cake.

 These are all great pairing ingredients for a banana bread. 🍌